 - Sometimes the ink can also bleed through the paper, which is frustrating.

 - Unlike traditional nib and pen holders, brush pens do not allow you to change the ink color.
 It means that you are limited to the colors available in pen.
-You will need to practice learning how to use the pen correctly and create consistent brush lettering.
+You must practice using the pen correctly and creating consistent brush lettering.

 Whether a beginner or a seasoned calligrapher, brush pens can be a perfect tool to add personality and character to your calligraphy.